enjidotin/enji_site_2/content/2020-11-22-Hello-World/index.md

 in many ways this is a ridiculing process in others its humbing.

-btw i stole this template from a much more talented front end developer than me check them out ( https://github.com/rolwin100 "here")
+btw i stole this template from a much more talented front end developer than me check them out [Here](https://github.com/rolwin100)